-Has the student previously vid Code of Conduct? olated the School Yes No However, the district must determ the safety of other students, staf the operation of the school.
-The determine that there are no other mine on a case-by-case basis what, or the school community or subdistrict will provide other behavior appropriate and available interventions have been exhausted prior on may be imposed for a first-time offense nether the student's conduct poses a threat to bstantially disrupts, impedes, or interferes with oral and disciplinary interventions, or ventions, and follow the district process for or to Is suspension or expulsion ap the student's grade? propriate given Yes No Students in fourth and fift nd above should not be suspend ne suspended or expelled.
-Ied for more than three consecutive days.
-Ided for more than five consecutive days and Exceptions to these policies can iustification and approval by the cy situations involving school safety with
+Has the student previously vi Code of Conduct? olated the School Yes No However, the district must deter the safety of other students, sta the operation of the school.
+The determine that there are no other mine on a case-by-case basis what fi, or the school community or substituted will provide other behavior appropriate and available interventions have been exhausted price. n may be imposed for a first-time offense nether the student's conduct poses a threat to ostantially disrupts, impedes, or interferes with oral and disciplinary interventions, or ventions, and follow the district process for or to Is suspension or expulsion a the student's grade? • Students in kindergarter opropriate givenYes n through third grade should not b No e suspended or expelled.